Personal Testimony of Jack LaChance

 In 1972 Fran and I along with our 5 children moved to Sarnia and I decided to start attending church and even became an usher - but that only lasted for a short time before I was right back to my same old self again.

 Then it happened to me again.
 Another very realistic revelation in the middle of the night.
-IN the scene I found myself laying on my back on the ground looking up into a light grey misty-cloudy sky.
+In the scene I found myself laying on my back on the ground looking up into a light grey misty-cloudy sky.
 The clouds were fast moving with a kind of haze or fog screening them.
 Then I saw a large scroll gliding past with the word TRIBULATION written on it.
 I had read the bible very little and had no idea what that meant.
 At the same moment I felt a burning pain throughout my entire body.
 I started to squirm: like placing a stick on a worm and watching it wiggle.
-At this point I heard a voice I believed to be the Holy Spirit, firm and very clear saying, Jack.
+At this point I heard a voice I believed to be the Holy Spirit, firm and very clear saying,” Jack.
 Jack.
-Why do you persecute us?
+Why do you persecute us?”
 Not ME but US.
 His voice was coming from the right side of the vision and when I turned my head to the left, still looking up, there appeared the head and shoulders of Jesus.
 He did not speak a word, just looked down at me with a look of compassion almost beyond human description.
-The Holy Spirit went through my entire life, reminding me of all the times my life had been spared and the times I had turned my back on them.
+The Holy Spirit then went through my entire life, reminding me of all the times my life had been spared and the times I had turned my back on them.
+My pleas of” Im sorry.
+Please forgive me” seem to have lasted forever and I watched as the face of Jesus turned from sorrow and compassion to the most radiant smile I have ever seen on a human being: a smile which said you have nothing to fear.
+I wrote poem to describe this vision:

 THE MAN I KNOW